Programmatic SEO for WordPress teams that need a governed commercial rollout

 Who this use case fits

-This page is for teams whose content operations already run through WordPress and need a repeatable way to publish outcome and use-case pages without turning the CMS into the source of truth.
+This page is for teams already publishing through WordPress that need a cleaner way to launch commercial pages without turning each release into a manual scramble.

 02

-The current dogfooding example is ErgoChairs rather than a WordPress build.
-That is why this page points to the live proof route instead of fabricating a WordPress case study.
+The current public example is ErgoChairs rather than a WordPress build.
+That is why this page points to the live proof route instead of pretending a WordPress case study already exists.

 03